DhanJaya/dependency-audit/README.md

-# Dependency Visualization Tool for Maven Projects
+# DEPINSIGHT: Dependency Visualization Tool for Maven Projects

 This tool is designed to analyze and visualize all dependencies both direct and transitive, within a Maven project.
 It displays the resolved library versions used during build time in an interactive graph format.
 Each node in the graph represents a dependency, making it easy to understand the structure of your project.